 The Value Is in the Content

 I became much more flexible about how I consumed books.
 I came to the conclusion that books are valuable because of the content they contain.
-And I didn’t really care about the format as much as the ideas.
+I stopped caring about the format and focused more on the ideas.
 Impressive covers, nice paper, fancy font and beautiful pictures are great but after a while they lost their appeal for me.
-I’m not saying there isn’t a place in your life for nice books but they probably won’t make up the bulk of your collection.
-If you’re holding on to pretty books you have no intention of reading, maybe it’s time to reconsider.
+I’m not saying there isn’t a place in your life for nice physical books but you can get just as much enjoyment from an ebook or audiobook and they will take up much less space.

 So Many Books So Little Space